 The Board of Directors works to identify risks, including those related to ESG and sustainability, at an early stage by receiving regular reports on the status of business execution and by ensuring mutual checks and balances in the internal decision-making process, discussions at various meetings, and the creation of a crisis management system in accordance with internal regulations.
 In addition, we are aiming to reduce the effect of losses when they occur while fully understanding and minimizing risks in the execution of company activities, including ESG and sustainability risks.

 Indicators and Targets: Greenhouse gas (GHG) emissions

-The J-POWER Group has obtained third-party certificate for all of Scopes 1-3 GHG emissions in FY2021 and FY2022.
+J-POWER Group has obtained third-party certification for all of Scopes 1-3 GHG emissions.